 This tech page focuses on purely the bonding of layers for weather protection and ignores the warmth aspects.

-In terms of a rain jacket, it will usually utilise a breathable membrane such as Gore-Tex or Logic from ODLO.
+In terms of a rain jacket, it will usually utilise a breathable membrane such as Gore-Tex or Logic from ODLO which is their proprietary option but there are other variations out there with Gore tending to be the one we all know.
 These are the breathable membrane technologies that get sandwiched between inner and outer layers to provide a one-way water barrier but are breathable allowing vapour and heat to escape.

 This breathable layer is the 3rd layer in construction as it is a more costly production to insert that 3rd layer into the fabric shell.

 A DWR protective coating is usually used in conjunction with a breathable fabric like Gore-Tex.
 The purpose of the Gore-Tex is to stop water from getting into the interior of a jacket, whilst the DWR element aims to repel water from ever being able to penetrate the fabric in the first place.
 NOTE: DWR TREATMENTS WILL WEAR OFF!
 No avoiding it.
-But you can re-generate the DWR properties of a jacket with a wash in Silicone based solution such as Nik Wax or Storm.
+But you can re-generate the DWR properties of a jacket with a wash in organic protection solution such as Storm Proofer.
 It's basically the same treatment you get on walking shoes and boots.